 Research and development is carried on primarily at our facilities with input from our various eight regional subsidiaries as well as our various divisions.
+We spent ¥99.5 billion on research and development in the year ended March 31, 2002.
 Previously, research and development expenses were apportioned between us and our eight regional subsidiaries.
 However, this expense apportionment was replaced by a new arrangement effective fiscal 2000.
-Currently, each of our regional subsidiaries bears research and development expenses in the form of usage fees equal to 2.9% of its operating revenues.
+Currently, each of our regional subsidiaries bears research and development expenses in the form of usage fees equal to 2.7% of its operating revenues.
 Each regional subsidiary is allowed to use the results of our research and development freely although we retain patents and other intellectual property rights and we control all intellectual property licensing and sublicensing.